kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_1.md

 The progression is:
 -	In the initial phase, Machu Picchu implementation is ad-hoc and based on available funding and needs.
 With developers-for-Good, Machu Picchu participates to hackathons and makes prototypes of interesting technologies (see chapter "Machu Picchu Implementation" above).
 -	After the hackathons, re-engineer the prototypes to make reusable toolbox components, document their usage, make tutorials.
-Priority is given to functions to facilitate adoption by the field sponsor / field partner, then to functions useful to the Person-in-Need (PnD), then to the needs of the international Helper Institutions.
+Priority is given to functions to facilitate adoption by the field sponsor and field partner, then to functions useful to the Person-in-Need (PnD), then to the needs of the international Helper Institutions.
 -	When the toolbox is sufficiently populated to make viable prototypes, convince one or several local Helper Associations to give a try by deploying an usable pilot on the field.
 They will organize the workflow and training.
 If needed, they will raise the fundings necessary for field operations.
 -	When the pilots made their proofs, together with local Helper Associations, convince International Helper Institutes to join and add functions as required.
 These organizations will also develop if needed donor reporting apps using blockchain explorers, for their own specifications.
 ### 3.4.2	What's in for each stakeholder